 Three of the most common types of insurance packages include:

-Some of the most common comprehensive insurance claims include damage resulting from wild animals, fire, break-ins and even riots.
+Some of the most common comprehensive insurance claims include damage resulting from wild animals, fire, break-ins, vandalism, mother nature and even riots.
 Before you sign up for a comprehensive policy, make sure to read about what perils are covered.
-Most policies exclude damage from nuclear accidents, acts resulting from war, and damage that is intentionally caused.
+Most policies exclude damage from nuclear accidents, acts resulting from war, and damage that is intentionally caused by the insured.

-Medical bill insurance covers your medical bills if you are involved in an accident.
-If you don’t have health insurance, you may want to consider picking up a medical bill inclusive policy.
+Medical Payment Coverage: Medical payment coverage covers your medical bills if you are involved in an accident.
+If you don’t have health insurance, you may want to consider adding medical payment coverage to your insurance policy.

-Uninsured motorist coverage protects you in the event that you are involved in an accident with a driver who is on the road illegally without insurance or who has cheap insurance that will not cover the entirety of your medical and auto repair bills.
+Uninsured Motorist Coverage: Uninsured motorist coverage protects you in the event that you are involved in an accident with a driver who is on the road illegally without insurance or who does not have enough coverage that will not cover the entirety of your medical and auto repair bills.

 How to Get Cheap Car Insurance Online